GoogleChrome/web.dev/src/site/content/en/fast/codelab-optimize-third-party-javascript/index.md

 * To sort the requests by domain, click the **Domains** column title.

 The new sorting reveals that there are additional requests to Google domains.
 In total, the YouTube iframe makes 14 requests for scripts, stylesheets, images, and fonts.
-But unless users actually scroll down to play the video, they don’t really need all those assets.
+But unless users actually scroll down to play the video, they don't really need all those assets.

 By waiting to lazy-load the video until a user scrolls down to that section of the page, you cut the number of requests the page initially makes.
 This approach saves users’ data and speeds up the initial load.